Young Presidents' Organization: Membership requirements

-To qualify for membership, a person must have become, before age 45, the president or chairman and chief executive officer of a corporation of significance with a minimum revenue and minimum number of employees.
+To qualify for membership, a person must have become, before age 45, the president or chairman and chief executive officer of a corporation of significance with a minimum revenue of $15,000,000 for a sales, service, manufacturing company.
+Minimum revenue of $12,000,000 for an agency and $300,000,000 for a financial institution or an enterprise value at a minimum of $25,000,000.
+The company must have 50 full time employees or 15 + employees with a minimum $2,500,000 USD Annual Employee Compensation.
 The financial criteria differ for service companies and banks.
 Candidates must be typically recommended by two members of a local chapter and approved by a membership committee of each local chapter.
+Baseline entry and yearly membership fees are around $10,000 though these can be significantly higher depending on the chapter and other activities.